emersonmartinez/activegateplugin-k8s/README.md

 <br>
 <br>

-## 1.5 Install CoreOS-Operator
+## 1.5 Install Prometheus-Operator

-In order to get useful metrics from Kubernetes, you have to install the Prometheus-Operator (kube-prometheus).
+In order to get useful metrics, you have to install the Prometheus-Operator (kube-prometheus) in the Kubernetes cluster.
+Execute the following commands in your terminal:

 __1.5.1 Install Helm/Tiller:__